versia-pub/server/SECURITY.md

 ## Supported Versions

-For now, only the released latest version of Lysand is supported for security updates.
-This will change as Lysand exits alpha status.
+For now, only the released latest version of Veraia Server is supported for security updates.
+This will change as Versia Server exits alpha status.

 ## Reporting a Vulnerability